glossd/yetis/README.md

   cmd: java HelloWorld
   workdir: /home/user/myproject # Directory where command is executed.
 Defaults to the path in 'apply -f'.
   logdir: /home/user/myproject/logs # Directory where the logs are stored.
 Defaults to the path in 'apply -f'.
-  strategy: # WIP
+  strategy:
     type: Recreate # Recreate or RollingUpdate.
 Defaults to Recreate.
-RollingUpdate should be specified only with Service
   livenessProbe: # Checks if the command is alive and if not then restarts it
     tcpSocket:
       port: 8080 # Should be specified if Service is not configured.
 Defaults to $YETIS_PORT